bukolaotes/ELECTRIIC-VEHICLE-ANALYSIS/README.md

 •	Calculate the percentage of PHEVs relative to the total number of electric vehicles, offering insights into the market share plug in hybrid models.

 ## Data Cleaning and Preprocessing
-•	 There was no Duplicates in the dataset\
+•	 There were no Duplicates in the dataset

 •	No blanks in the dataset